zxy6076/Zheng_Xiaoyu_Spring2017/final/readme.md

 ## Part there ---Analysis data(Five analysis)

-### 3.1   Analysis one----This analysis is about the probability of death in Titanic relating age
+### 3.1   Analysis One----This analysis is about the probability of death in Titanic relating age

  This scatter can detect whether having wrong data, because the value of Survived is either 0 (dead) or 1 (survived)
 ```plt.scatter(raw_data.Age,raw_data.Survived,alpha=0.02)